fuadsaud/fuadsaud.github.io/resume.md

 marketing.

 It was an awesome internship.
 I worked developing new systems and features for company's products (mostly Ruby on Rails applications) and on the maintenance of existing projects.
 I learned tons of things during this period, and it was essential for my professional base.

-The stack here was mainly Ruby, JS, Resque, Redis e MongoDB.

 #### Cali ([www.cali.com.br](//www.cali.com.br))
 ##### Support Assistant and Software Developer